Find Trade Colleges

 Top 10 Best Allied Health Professions Undergraduate Certificate Schools

 The excellent undergraduate certificate programs at College of Lake County helped the school earn the #2 place on this year’s ranking of the best value allied health professions schools in Illinois.
-College of Lake County is a large public school located in the suburb of Grayslake.
+College of Lake County is a fairly large public school located in the large suburb of Grayslake.

 The average tuition and fees for an in-state undergraduate at College of Lake County are $9,842 a year.